Stedinger Crusade: Investigation

 By October 1232, Gregory was prepared to declare the crusade that Gerhard had requested.
 On 29 October 1232, he sent the letter Lucis eterne lumine authorising the preaching of a crusade against the Stedinger to the bishops of Minden, Lübeck and Ratzeburg.
 They were to preach the crusade in the dioceses of Bremen, Minden, Paderborn, Hildesheim, Verden, Münster and Osnabrück.
 (Note: Jensen limits the initial preaching to Minden, Lübeck and Ratzeburg, while Rist does not mention Ratzeburg.)
 The bishops were authorized to recruit for the preaching all the Dominicans they needed.
 The Emperor Frederick II also placed the Stedinger under the imperial ban.

 In his letter, Gregory accused the Stedinger of holding orgies and worshiping demons in Satanic rites—on top of their theological errors.
 He instituted a graduated scale of indulgences of twenty days for attending a crusade sermon, three years for serving in another's pay and five years for serving at one's own expense.
 Full remission was available only to those who died in the enterprise, provided they confessed their sins.
 Those who contributed financially received an indulgence in proportion to their contribution, as determined by the preachers.
-The length of the campaign and thus of the service required to receive an indulgence was also at the discretion of the preachers based on military requirements.
+The length of the campaign and the length of the service required to receive an indulgence was also at the discretion of the preachers based on military requirements.